namelessu/Notes/Useless College Notes/Music Appreciation/Lecture 6.md

 	D) Frequent stops and starts

 16. **What role does DSP play in creating audio effects?**
 	- It can filter, enhance and analyze sounds for a range of applications.
-It is essential in cancelling unwanted noise frequencies. and it can lead to replicate acoustics of different enviroments by adding reverb and echo effects to recording.
+It is essential in cancelling unwanted noise frequencies. and it can lead to replicate acoustics of different environments by adding reverb and echo effects to recording.

 17. **In your opinion, has DSP changed music production for better or worse?
 Why?****
 	- Yes, It change the music production for better it helped the musicians to provide a better sound as such technology filters, enhances and analyze sound.
 It also helped them.
-So, they can use audio effects to replicate the same acoustics from different environment such as concert halls and small home studijjo by adding reverb and echo.
+So, they can use audio effects to replicate the same acoustics from different environment such as concert halls and small home studio by adding reverb and echo.

 18. **Which of these is NOT a common use of DSP in audio technology?**
 	A) Noise cancellation